Editorial by Industrial Quick Search

 Regenerative Thermal Oxidizer

 The heat exchangers can be either plate or shell-and-tube heat exchangers.
 Thermal oxidizers with plate heat exchangers require lower investment and have higher thermal efficiency at lower operating temperatures.
-At higher operating temperatures, shell-and-tube heat exchangers are preferred.
-Thermal efficiencies of thermal recuperative oxidizers range from 70 to 80%.
+However, at higher operating temperatures, shell-and-tube heat exchangers are preferred.
+Thermal efficiencies of thermal recuperative oxidizers range from 50% to 80%.

 Thermal Recuperative Oxidizer

-• Flameless Thermal Oxidizers (FTO): This type of thermal oxidizers use specially designed non-catalytic ceramic beds that have good thermal and flow distribution properties.
-Unlike other thermal oxidizers, air and waste gases are premixed before being introduced in the combustion chamber.
-The combustion is preheated by burners or the previous reactions.
-When the mixture of air and gases reach the combustion chamber, they are ignited due to high temperature.
-In cases where the exothermic reaction of the air and gases are not enough, burners and electric heaters are used to heat the ceramic media to operating temperatures.
+• Flameless Thermal Oxidizers (FTO): This type of thermal oxidizer uses specially designed non-catalytic ceramic beds with good thermal and flow distribution properties.
+Unlike other thermal oxidizers, air and waste gasses are premixed before being introduced into the combustion chamber.
+Burners or previous reactions preheat the combustion.
+When the mixture of air and gasses reach the combustion chamber, they are ignited from the high temperatures.
+In cases where the exothermic reaction of the air and gasses are not enough, burners and electric heaters are used to heat the ceramic media to operating temperatures.

 Flameless Thermal Oxidizer

-• Vapor Combustion Units (VCU): Vapor combustion units are basically enclosed flare systems.
-VCU operates the same way as direct-fired thermal oxidizers.
+• Vapor Combustion Units (VCU): Vapor combustion units are enclosed flare systems.
+VCUs operate the same way as direct-fired thermal oxidizers.
 The only difference is that the waste gas stream contains little to no oxygen.
-Thus, the stream is not flammable until it reaches the combustion chamber where it is mixed with air.
-Burning of auxiliary fuel is also done to maintain the temperature inside the combustion chamber.
+Thus, the stream is not flammable until it reaches the combustion chamber, where it is mixed with air.
+The auxiliary fuel is also burned to maintain the temperature inside the combustion chamber.

 Vapor Combustion Unit